ghidraninja/game-and-watch-backup/README.md

 - 4_unlock_device.sh - This will disable the active read protection.
 This will erase the internal flash of the STM32.
 - 5_restore.sh - This will restore the original firmware.

+Just run these scripts *from the checked out directory* one after each other.
+All scripts are safe to be re-run in case of error.

+Ensure that you keep your backup in a safe place so you can always recover.
+Don't ask us for flash dumps & co, we will not share them.

 ## What if something goes wrong

 As long as your electrical connections are right and you didn't short/overvolt anything, chances are high that it's rescuable: